 These studies were undertaken prior to the planning for a Regional Aquatic, Arts and Leisure Centre at Mackay Park and a new bridge over the Clyde River.
-Therefore, the adequacy of traffic and transport in Batemans Bay will need to be further considered as part of the detailed design of the Regional Aquatic, Arts and Leisure Centre and the Integrated Land Use and Transport Study for Batemans Bay referred to above.
+The adequacy of traffic and transport in Batemans Bay as it relates to the Regional Aquatic, Arts and Leisure Centre will be considered as part of the detailed design of this project.